DeTeam/webcam-stream/README.md

 </html>
 ```

-With this done, starting nginx should make the `index.html` available on port `8080` on your raspberry pi.
+With this done, starting nginx should make the `index.html` available on port `8080` on your Raspberry Pi.
 Try to find the IP address of it in your local network and access the `index.html`.
 It should display a player created using [Clappr](https://github.com/clappr/clappr), but so far it should not work.
 We also don't have auth enabled yet (there's a separate step for it later on).

 ## Building FFmpeg

 Alright, now we need to actually grab some video.
 The tool we're going to use for it is [FFmpeg](https://www.ffmpeg.org/).
 Try running `sudo apt-get install ffmpeg` in your terminal.
-If you're lucky and it's available, you can completely skip this section, otherwise — bare with me and let's build it from the sourcecode.
+If you're lucky and it's available, you can completely skip this section, otherwise — bare with me and let's build it from the source code.

-I used [this article](https://www.jungledisk.com/blog/2017/07/03/live-streaming-mpeg-dash-with-raspberry-pi-3/) from jungledisk and [this reddit post](https://www.reddit.com/r/raspberry_pi/comments/5677qw/hardware_accelerated_x264_encoding_with_ffmpeg/) while building ffmpeg, here's the summary of commands you'd have to run.
+I used [this article](https://www.jungledisk.com/   zg/2017/07/03/live-streaming-mpeg-dash-with-raspberry-pi-3/) from jungledisk and [this reddit post](https://www.reddit.com/r/raspberry_pi/comments/5677qw/hardware_accelerated_x264_encoding_with_ffmpeg/) while building ffmpeg, here's the summary of commands you'd have to run.

 \* *in the article there's a different streaming format used at the end — MPEG-DASH.
 I also tried it out, though it doesn't seem to work on iOS devices, which is an issue for me — thus, switched to HLS.*